Certifying Sustainable Frankincense through a Global Value Chains Approach

 Our solution

-Together with its partners, the FairWild Foundation is rethinking this ancient industry’s straining status quo.
+Together with our partners, the FairWild Foundation is rethinking this ancient industry’s straining status quo.
 We are ensuring that harvesting communities get the recognition and rights they deserve and providing consumers with ethically and sustainably sourced frankincense.

 Frankincense is sourced from the Horn of Africa.
 Our project is based in Somalia and Kenya.